shakyaa89/shakyaa89/README.md

 # 👋 Hi, I'm Shashwat Shakya

-I'm a web developer from Nepal passionate about building clean, responsive applications and learning modern technologies.
+I'm a software developer from Nepal passionate about building clean, responsive applications and learning modern technologies.
 I enjoy experimenting with frontend and backend stacks and constantly improving my skills.

 ## 🌱 Currently Learning